reallistic/RunTellThat/README.md

  Ghost mode is a lot more complex as it requires a PMS server having the same IP as the RunTellThat (host) server.
  The idea, is that RunTellThat needs to have the same IP as PMS so that Plex.tv (MyPlex) knows to look at this IP for a PMS server.

+When installation is finished, verify that apache is running and actively listening on incoming port 32400.